 “Really?
 Already?
 Thought they’d be busy trying to put the fire out…”

 “Yeah, they did.
 But I think they figured this house as abandoned now.
 I hid my car around back, too.
 Ha ha.
 But if they saw the lights on, or heard that loud-ass generator, I think they’d be back, and telling us to pack up.
-I don’t want to leave; this party just started,” he gleefully said with the tone of a man losing grip on reality.
+I don’t want to leave; this party just started,” he said gleefully, with the tone of a man losing grip on reality.

 Mathieu uncorked a dusty bottle of his unlabelled wine and filled seven glasses.
 There was only enough for each recipient to receive a few ounces, with a noticeably larger portion going to himself.
 All gladly accepted the alms.
 The group proceeded to exchange pleasantries with their host.
 It had been a long time since Mathieu last saw Rémy, and even longer since he’d seen Beatrice and Leon.
 He smiled at Amelia, and she shyly returned the gesture.